Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Neum is a 200 km drive from Sarajevo.

-Tara National Park in Western Serbia covers 220 sq km and is filled with sprawling ravines, shining rivers, and dense forests that are perfect for spending time in nature.
-The Tara Mountain is at an elevation of 1544 m, the highest in the Dinaric Alps.
-Lakes Zaovine and Perucac are perfect for water sports and kayaking, and the Drina River is just right for canyoning.
+Tara National Park in Western Serbia covers 220 sq km and is filled with sprawling ravines, shining rivers, and dense forests, perfect for spending time in nature.
+Tara Mountain is at an elevation of 1544 m, the highest in the Dinaric Alps.
+Lakes Zaovine and Perucac are perfect for water sports and kayaking, and the Drina River is suitable for canyoning.

 How far is Tara National Park from Sarajevo?